 It’s more important to be the “right person” than it is to have education, but be the wrong person.

-When we say that companies are willing to hire, train, and develop the right person- we mean someone who is bright (not necessarily book smart, but able to learn), a hard worker, honest, and a go-getter.
+When we say that companies are willing to hire, train, and develop the right person to become a construction estimator- we mean someone who is bright (not necessarily book smart, but able to learn), a hard worker, honest, and a go-getter.
 We’re talking about the kind of person who goes home from work, and studies more on their own to learn faster.
 The kind of person who learns online from pros so they can better their skills or knowledge.

 If you’re going to go the direct, no experience route, here’s some pointers: